-For a plaintiff to be unwillingly detained, she must be confined to a particular area and must not be permitted to leave.
-The area can be as small as a chair or as large as a geographic area, for example a warrant that prevents her from leaving the country.
-A detention does not occur when someone is prevented from entering a particular area.
+In order for a plaintiff to be unwillingly detained, he or she must be confined to a particular area and not permitted to leave.
+The area can be as small as a chair or as large as a state or other geographic area, for example an unlawful warrant that prevents a person from leaving the country.
+A detention does not typically occur when someone is prevented from entering a particular area.

 The detention must involve either actual force or the threat of the use of force.
-Locking someone in a jail, in a closet, tying them to a chair or holding their arm and not letting go are obvious uses of force, but anything that makes it impossible for someone to voluntarily leave an area will qualify.
+Locking someone in a jail cell, in a closet, tying them to a chair, or holding their arm and not letting go are obvious uses of force, but anything that makes it impossible for someone to voluntarily leave an area will likely qualify.

 A threat of force will also create a detention if the threat would make a reasonable person believe they would be hurt in some way if they attempted to leave the area.
-This includes being tricked, for example being threatened with a toy gun -- the key is that any reasonable person would believe they had no choice.
+This includes threats made through deception (like being threatened with a toy gun).
+The key is that any reasonable person would believe they had no choice but to remain detained.

-The harm threatened doesn’t necessarily need to be bodily; a believable threat to property or the plaintiff's reputation will also suffice.
-Note that the threat does not need to be about immediate consequences, but it generally must be in the near-future.
+The harm threatened doesn’t necessarily need to be bodily harm; a believable threat to property or to the plaintiff's reputation will probably also suffice.
+Note that the threat does not usually need to relate to immediate consequences, but the perceived harm must be reasonably imminent.

-The person detained cannot have an easy means of escape that he knows will avoid the threatened harm.
-If there is such a means and the person does not use it, the detention is considered voluntary and the defendant will not be held liable for false imprisonment.
+The person detained cannot have an easy means of escape that will negate the threatened harm.
+If there is such a means and the person does not use it, the detention might be considered voluntary and the defendant might avoid liability for false imprisonment.

 It is not enough that a defendant accidentally or negligently created the conditions that confined the plaintiff, for example locking a closet door not knowing someone was inside.
 (Learn more about negligent versus intentional conduct.)
-However, false imprisonment does occur if the defendant intends to confine one person, but mistakenly confines another.
+However, false imprisonment does typically occur if the defendant intends to confine one person, but mistakenly confines another.

-In the majority of cases, whether the detention was lawful hinges on whether the arrest was lawful.
-But it's important to note that even if an arrest was lawful, keeping the plaintiff in custody after she is found not guilty -- or keeping her in custody longer than her sentence allows -- will create grounds for false imprisonment.
+In the majority of cases, whether a detention was lawful hinges on whether an underlying arrest was lawful.
+But it's important to note that even if an arrest was lawful, keeping the plaintiff in custody after he or she is found not guilty—or in custody longer than a sentence allows—can create grounds for false imprisonment.

 Generally, the store owner must have "probable cause" to believe that the person who is being detained has actually stolen something.
-Without probable cause, the detention is unlawful and the store owner has committed false imprisonment, as long as the other elements are satisfied (no easy escape, etc.).
-Even if probable cause does exist, if the store owner detains the plaintiff for too long or in an unreasonable or excessive manner, he will still be liable for false imprisonment is still a real possibility.
+Without probable cause, the detention is probably unlawful and the store owner has likely committed false imprisonment, as long as the other elements are satisfied (no easy escape, etc.).
+Even if probable cause does exist, if the store owner detains the plaintiff for too long or in an unreasonable or excessive manner, liability for false imprisonment is still a real possibility.